heirloompixels/micocosym/oeuvre/2020/paintings/michael.md

 ---

-{% myImage "./grfx/2016/paintings/crystalized_bison.jpg" "A stylized whale with super cool crystal teeth." %}
+{% myImage "./grfx/2020/paintings/michael.jpeg" "A realistic painting of my friend Michael." %}

 ## Michael

+One of my dearest friends.